Skip To Main Content

 3. District-owned and District-issued computers, laptops, tablets, phones, or similar devices.

-1. Using the networks for any illegal activity, including violation of copyright or other intellectual property rights or contracts, or transmitting any material in violation of any State or federal law;
+1. Using the electronic networks for any illegal activity, including violation of copyright or other intellectual property rights or contracts, or transmitting any material in violation of any State or federal law;

-2. Using the electronic networks to engage in conduct prohibited by board policy;
+2. Using the electronic networks to engage in conduct prohibited by Board policy;

 3. Unauthorized downloading of software or other files, regardless of whether it is copyrighted or scanned for malware;